Chili Con Carne-Style Pierogi

 Instructions

-Combine the flour with salt in a medium bowl.
-Make a well in the center and add butter and hot water.
-Knead the dough, cover and let sit for 30 minutes.
+• In a medium bowl, combine the semolina flour and salt.
+Make a well in the center and add the butter and hot water.
+Knead until a smooth dough forms.
+Cover and let rest for 30 minutes.

-Make the filling, heat the oil in a skillet and cook the shallot and garlic until soft.
-Place them in the bowl of your food processor together with all the other ingredients.
+• To make the filling, heat a little oil in a skillet and sauté the onion and garlic until soft.
+Transfer to a food processor along with the ground beef, kidney beans, spices, tomato paste, cheddar, egg, breadcrumbs, vinegar, and Worcestershire sauce.
 Season with salt and pepper.
-Pulse until smooth and homogenous.
+Pulse until smooth and well combined.
 Set aside.

-For the sauce, heat the oil in a saucepan.
-Add onion and garlic, sauté until soft.
-Add broth, tomato paste, sugar, Worcestershire sauce, salt and pepper.
-Bring to a boil and simmer for 10 minutes.
+• For the sauce, heat olive oil in a saucepan over medium heat.
+Add the onion and garlic and sauté until soft.
+Stir in the beef broth, tomato paste, Worcestershire sauce, brown sugar, salt, and pepper.
+Bring to a boil, then simmer for 10 minutes.

-Serve immediately with the tomato sauce, finish with grated cheddar, sour cream, chopped onion, chives and chili flakes.
-Enjoy!
+• Serve warm with the tomato sauce and finish with grated cheddar, sour cream, chopped onion, chives, and chili flakes.

 Comments